 I love Primark, and part of why I want to write this guide to shopping at Primark is because I think there are some quintessential tips for shopping at Primark that everyone needs to know, whether you’re a study abroad student in London or American expat in the UK.

-One of my best tips for shopping at Primark is to ask yourself the important questions.
+One of my best tips for shopping at Primark and things to buy from Primark is to ask yourself the important questions.

 You know, the ones that keep you up at night.